percona/PerconaFT/README.md

 License
 -------

-PerconaFT is available under the GPL version 2, and AGPL version 3, with slight modifications.
+PerconaFT is available under the GPL version 2, and AGPL version 3.
 See [COPYING.AGPLv3][agpllicense],
 [COPYING.GPLv2][gpllicense], and
 [PATENTS][patents].